Iranian cyberattacks feared after killing of top general

-Iranian state-backed hackers carried out a series of disruptive denial-of-service attacks that knocked the websites of major U.S. banks and the New York Stock Exchange and NASDAQ offline in 2012-13, a response to U.S. sanctions.
+In 2012 and 2013, in response to U.S. sanctions, Iranian state-backed hackers carried out a series of disruptive denial-of-service attacks that knocked offline the websites of major U.S. banks including Bank of America as well as the New York Stock Exchange and NASDAQ.
 Two years later, they wiped servers at the Sands Casino in Las Vegas, crippling hotel and gambling operations.

 The destructive attacks on U.S. targets ebbed when Tehran reached a nuclear deal with the Obama administration in 2015.
 The killing early Friday in Iraq of Quds Force commander Gen. Qassam Soleimani — long after Trump scrapped the nuclear deal — completely alters the equation.